ibm-cloud-docs/pattern-watson-speech-vision/resiliency-design.md

 - custom applications running on IBM Cloud VPC's VSIs
 - custom applications running on ROKS containers
 - custom functions/applications/jobs running on IBM Cloud Code Engine
-- the SaaS services and in particular the AI related SaaS services (Watsonx, IBM Cloud Speech to Text, Text to Speech, Maximo Visual inspection) and especially the data they hold
+- the SaaS services and in particular the AI related SaaS services (Watsonx, IBM Cloud Speech to Text, Text to Speech) and especially the data they hold

 ## Considerations for High Availability